 I chuckled to myself.
 Now the fun part started.
-Once we'd passed the more serious matters, we always started bickering.
-I didn't know about him, but I was having the time of my life, even if it was with my nemesis.
+Once we'd passed the more serious matters, like death threats and arguing, we always started bickering.
+I didn't know about him, but I was having the time of my life, even if it was my nemesis.

 "Right back at you, Voldemort.
 And I know I'm doing a great job."